Lin-jun-xiang/pythonic-clean-code/README.md

 * Numpydoc (Suggest !)

     ```python
-    """
-    My numpydoc description of a kind
+    """My numpydoc description of a kind
     of very exhautive numpydoc format docstring.

     Parameters
     ----------
-    first : array_like
+    param1 : int
-    the 1st param name `first`
+        this is the first param
-    second :
+    param2 : int, Optional
-    the 2nd param
-    third : {'value', 'other'}, optional
-    the 3rd param, by default 'value'
+        this is a second param

     Returns
     -------
-    string
-    a value in a string
+    This is a description of what is returned

     Raises
     ------